AzuxirenLeadGuy/SDE-assignments/SDE_A3_M21CS003/Readme.md

 This Assignment is developed using [.NET SDK 6] on a linux machine and is hosted in a debian-based VM using the Cloud services.
 Being a .NET web app, the following ASP project is prepared as shown

+## Program description

+The Program for this assignment will be an API.
+This API can read an image document for all text and then proceeds to upload it to the predefined google storage bucket.
+This application will be hosted in the VMs provided by the Google Compute engine.

 ## Google Compute Engine

 Google Compute Engine allows to prepare/launch VMs on cloud.
 For this assignment.